 What does the test result mean?

-In general, if there is an enzyme deficiency somewhere in the steroid hormone production process, then there is likely to be a mild to significant increase in pregnenolone.
-The degree of increase depends upon the enzyme that is deficient and the severity of the deficiency.
+In general, if there is an enzyme deficiency somewhere in the steroid hormone production process, then there is likely to be a mild to significant increase or decrease in pregnenolone levels.
+The degree of increase or decrease depends upon the enzyme that is deficient and the severity of the deficiency.
 Results of pregnenolone need to be interpreted along with other precursor and hormone results.

 With 3-beta-hydroxysteroid dehydrogenase deficiency, pregnenolone, 17-hydroxypregnenolone, and DHEA are typically elevated, and 17-OHP may be elevated.
 If they are measured, cortisol and aldosterone levels are likely to be low.